 This factor is a little tricky because while wooden fence posts are initially cheaper, they do come with maintenance expenses like repairs and staining.
 Galvanized steel poles on the other hand may have a larger initial expense, but they don’t have any maintenance costs associated with them.

 The largest cost differences between wood fence posts and steel posts are largely due to the cost of materials and installation costs.
 Wood is cheap raw material and is easy to cut and hammer together, while steel is an expensive raw material, and you will need a professional to cut and install it.

 Fences with wood posts offer an unbeatable natural and charming look, while fences with galvanized steel create a much more modern feel.
 Additionally, though there are some steel posts that can be concealed.
 Deciding between the two is really just dependent on your personal tastes and the design of your property – which style are you going to choose?

 Now that you understand the differences between fences with metal and wood fence posts, are you ready to get your fencing project started?
-Give our experts at Sierra Fence a call today for all of your fencing needs!
+Give Austin’s top fence builder Sierra Fence a call today for all of your fencing needs!